-In many of the recent discussions over the impact of automation on employment the case of agriculture has often been cited.
+In many recent discussions over the impact of automation on employment agriculture has often been cited.
 Between 1850 and 2015 the percentage of UK and US population employed in farming declined from 25% to 1.2% and 64% to 1.6% respectively.
 At the same time, production increased driven by labour productivity and mechanisation.

 Today, farming in the developed world is highly automated with the cab of today’s advanced tractors resembling an aircraft cockpit.
 Amid the hype around autonomously driven cars in the future, the fact is that tractors have been autonomously ploughing, seeding, spraying and harvesting – positioned in a field accurate to about 1cm – for several years.
 The image above shows a recent autonomous tractor at work, one developed as part of the “Hands Free Hectare” project by agritech experts at Harper Adams University.